 Belgium finally put the game to bed some 10 minutes later, when De Bruyne fed Hazard who broke into the England box and beat Pickford at the near post to make it 2-0 in the 82nd minute.

 In the end, football didn’t come home.
 It didn’t even finish third.
 But it did give us all a smile or two as Southgate’s likable team made an improbable run to the semis and for a week or so, made a nation believe.
 Make what you will of the opposition England faced in this tournament, but this is a young team that can take confidence from its success in Russia and hopefully build toward the future.

 The path forward for Belgium is somewhat less clear.
 No longer a dark horse, Roberto Martinez’s uber-talented side entered this World Cup as one of the favorites.
 After beating Brazil, the Red Devils looked like true contenders only to get shut down by a French side that will most likely lift the Jules Rimet trophy in 24 hours time.
-Unlike England, youth is not on Belgium’s side.
-With many of the team’s stars already on the wrong side of 30, the 2020 European Championship may be Belgium’s last chance to capitalize on this “golden generation” of talent.
+Belgium can take pride in achieving its best-ever finish in a World Cup, but unlike England, youth is not necessarily on this team’s side.
+With many of the team’s key players already on the wrong side of 30, the 2020 European Championship may be Belgium’s last chance to capitalize on this golden generation of talent.